Stochastic Optimal Control via Local Occupation Measures: Problem description preliminaries

 The left-hand-side coincides with $w(t,z)$ by Dynkin's formula.
-Since the inequality holds for {\em any} admissible control policy, the result follows by minimizing the right-hand-side over all admissible control policies. \end{proof}
+The result follows by minimizing over all admissible control policies. \end{proof}

-Analogous to the primal counterpart, the moment-sum-of-squares hierarchy gives rise to a sequence of increasingly tight SDP restrictions of \eqref{eq:subHJB} by restricting $w$ to be a polynomial of degree at most $d$ and imposing the non-negativity constraints by means of sufficient sum-of-squares conditions \cite{lasserre2001global, parrilo2000structured}.
-The resultant restrictions are loosened by increasing the degree $d$ of $w$.
+Analogous to its primal counterpart, the MSOS hierarchy gives rise to a sequence of increasingly tight SDP restrictions of \eqref{eq:subHJB} by restricting $w$ to be a polynomial of degree at most $d$ and imposing the non-negativity constraints by means of sufficient sum-of-squares conditions \cite{lasserre2001global,parrilo2000structured}.
+The restriction is weakened by increasing the degree $d$ yielding a monotonically increasing sequence of lower bounds for the optimal value $J^*$ of \eqref{eq:weakOCP}.
+The following theorem establishes a set of easily verifiable conditions under which the limit point of this sequence is $J^*$ (implying also strong duality between \eqref{eq:subHJB} and \eqref{eq:weakOCP}).

-In the following, we will use the dual perspective to devise a generalization of \eqref{eq:subHJB} which, like its predecessor, enables computation of valid bounds for \eqref{eq:OCP} via the moment-sum-of-squares hierarchy.
-From that, we will then construct the notion of local occupation measures.